egnha/valaddin/README.md

 #> Error: is.numeric(x) is not TRUE
 ```

-### But the standard approach in R is problematic
+### The standard approach in R is problematic

 While this works, it's not ideal, even in this simple situation, because

 * it's inconvenient for interactive use at the console: you have to declare a
 new function, and give it a new name (or copy-paste the original function body)

-* it doesn't catch all errors, only the first that occurs among the checks.
+* it doesn't catch all errors, only the first that occurs among the checks

-Moreover, if you later realize you need additional checks, or want to skip them
+* you're back to square one, if you later realize you need additional checks, or want to skip them altogether.
-altogether, you're back to square one.

 ### `strictly()` rectifies these shortcomings